terraestella/Exploring_Ebay_Car_Sales_Data/README.md

-### The aim of this project is to clean the data and analyze the used car listings.
+### The aim of this project is to clean and analyze the data.

 *dataframe.shape = (50000, 20)*
 ### Data dictionary: